The College of Physicians and Surgeons of Ontario (the CPSO) is committed to protecting the privacy and confidentiality of information.

 Access to the CPSO building will be restricted to CPSO staff, and individuals who have been cleared through security.

-Reasonable steps are taken to ensure that staff, members of Council, members of Committees, and other individuals who conduct work for the CPSO are made aware of their obligations to keep information confidential, and understand the importance of upholding this obligation at all times.
+Staff, members of Council, members of Committees, and other individuals who conduct work for the CPSO are made aware of their obligations to keep information confidential, and understand the importance of upholding this obligation at all times.

 Openness, Accountability and Compliance